-Apple may have trademarked the ubiquitous catch-phrase back in 2010, but it still rings true seven years later as the mobile app scene continues to dominate.
+Apple may have trademarked the ubiquitous catch-phrase back in 2010, but it still rings true seven years later as the mobile app design scene continues to dominate.

 You wouldn’t be too far from the truth by saying there’s an app for everything these days.
-While some apps have become technological staples that help carry us through our day-to-day lives (we’re looking at you, Google Maps), others are downright bizarre, yet have managed to somehow successfully come into fruition.
+While some iOS and Android apps have become technological staples that help carry us through our day-to-day lives (we’re looking at you, Google Maps), others are downright bizarre, yet have managed to somehow successfully come into fruition.

 Proving that no app idea is obsolete, we’ve curated a list of our 7 favourite weird-yet-curiously-charming apps.

 1. Run Pee.
 We’ve all been there – you’re watching a movie when suddenly, that large Coke you downed starts to make its presence known.
 You’re torn between two decisions: relieve your heaving bladder and risk missing a critical part of the plotline, or hold on and spend the next 40 minutes writhing in cross-legged agony?
 RunPee, created by polyGreek, pinpoints ‘safe times’ during a film’s synopsis to duck out for a toilet break.
 With a constantly-updated database of movies (including movies on the day they are released in theatres), RunPee helps ensure those cursed with peanut-sized bladders don’t miss out on any of the best scenes.